❝ Prediction is difficult, especially when dealing with the future ❞

 This lack of understanding may follow from a simple lack of interest, or from the overwhelming complexity of the prediction equations.
 Simpler models, such as models expressed as a weighted sum of the variables, tend to be more interpretable.

-If the goal of the analysis is solely effective prediction, and if this effectiveness can be obtained without understanding the processes inside the black box, there may be no need for further understanding.
+If the goal of the analysis is solely effective prediction, and if this effectiveness can be obtained without understanding the processes inside the black box, there may be no need for further explanation.
 Many scenarios, however, benefit from an explanation.
 Management and customers may want to know how the predictions are obtained.
 Regulators may demand such an explanation.

-Explain: Understand how changes in the X variables relate to corresponding changes in the \(y\) variable.
+Explain: Understand how changes in the X variables relate to corresponding changes in the y variable.

 For example, how much does weight increase, on average, for each additional inch of height and chest size?
 For each year that a person works at a company, how much, on average, does salary increase?
 How much do home sales decrease, on average, for each rise of one percentage point in the interest rate?
-More generally, which features (predictor variables) have the most impact on the target variable?
+More generally, which features have the most impact on the target variable?

 Construct machine learning models to accomplish some combination of two goals: